Inquiry Question

 Modern techniques in plant breeding focus on cytogenetic and molecular methods.
 Some of these methods include:

-• Using genetic markers (e.g. Quantitative Trait Loci (QTL) mapping and Marker-Assisted Selection (MAS)) to identify individuals that possess known genetic determinants of desired traits.
+Genetic markers (e.g. Quantitative Trait Loci (QTL) mapping and Marker-Assisted Selection (MAS)) are used to identify individuals who possess known genetic determinants of desired traits.
 Both of these methods are limited in that only a small number of markers can be studied at any one time.
 However, recent developments in Genome Sequencing and Genome-Wide Association Studies mean that researchers can rapidly identify and manipulate numerous genes simultaneously.

 Development of plant breeding technology.
 Since the 1970s, techniques such as tissue culture, intra-specific hybridisation, molecular diversity, molecular marker analysis, interspecific hybridisation and mutation and the CRISPR-Cas system have revolutionised the manipulation of plant reproduction.
-Figure from Numan et al. (2021).4 Distributed under a Creative Commons by 4.0 licence
+Figure from Numan et al. (2021). ((Numan M, Khan AL, Asaf S, Salehin M, Beyene G, Tadele Z, Ligaba-Osena A. From Traditional Breeding to Genome Editing for Boosting Productivity of the Ancient Grain Tef [Eragrostis tef (Zucc.)
+Trotter].
+Plants.
+2021;10(4):628.))
+Distributed under a Creative Commons by 4.0 licence

 Further reading